A Message from the Senior Vice President for Student Success

 Key Information for Students

-Masks are required in all campus buildings, facilities, and leased properties.
-Masks are also required outdoors when social distancing of 6 feet or more is not possible.
+Face masks that cover the nose and mouth are required in all campus buildings, facilities, and leased properties.
+Face masks are also required outdoors.
 Wearing a mask is one of the most important steps you can take to reduce the spread of COVID-19, even if you don’t feel sick.
-One washable cloth mask will be provided to all students, faculty and professional staff, and disposable masks will be available to those who forget to bring their own.
+One washable cloth mask will be provided to all students, faculty and professional staff, and disposable face masks will be available to those who forget to bring their own.
 However, the responsibility to have and wear a mask belongs to each member of the campus community— all employees, students and visitors.
-Masks may only be removed if you are in a private office, alone with the door closed.
+Face masks may only be removed if you are in a private office, alone with the door closed.
 This policy aligns with the Philadelphia Department of Public Health mask requirement.

 Residential Life & Dining

-Drexel University housing will remain closed to undergraduates during the fall term, except in emergency or hardship situations (such as international students who cannot travel home) that should be approved by Student Life.
+Drexel University housing will be open for the winter term.
 If you have any questions, please contact Housing and Residence Life at firstname.lastname@example.org or visit the Housing and Residence Life website.
 You can also call 215.895.6155 for the latest information regarding housing at Drexel.

 At Drexel University, we understand how challenging this year has been for all students and their families, and we remain committed to helping students overcome these obstacles.
 The following are just some of examples of what Drexel is actively doing to assist students: